TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 20/1 Samuel 20.33.md

 ---

-And Saul cast his spear at him to smite him; whereby Jonathan knew that it was determined of his father to put David to death.
+Saul cast his spear at him to strike him.
+By this Jonathan knew that his father was determined to put David to death.